Win10XPE

 Adding VCC

 Windows 10 XPE requires some configuration in order to autostart VCC, and the VCC Shutdown utility.
-Additional tweaks are also required in order to get the serial ports to work.
-These are in the VCC autostart script.
+The easiest way is to use VCC autostart script.
 The script is included with VCC version 4.
 Adding it is simple.
 It's just a matter of copying the script file over to Win10XPE\Projects\MyPlugins\Apps\MultiMedia, then clicking the "Refresh" button in upper right.

 [VCC Plugin]